DomiKamu/OhmerPrems/README.md

-**VERY IMPORTANT!:** all developments/maintenances **and new OhmerPrems subscriptions** are frozen until v1 conversion is done.
-OhmerPrems (for now contain QuadPercs module) conversion against Rack 1.0 API (and enhancements) are in progress....
+**VERY IMPORTANT!:** all developments/maintenances **and new OhmerPrems subscriptions** are frozen until v1 conversion is entirely done.
+OhmerPrems (for now contain QuadPercs module only) conversion against Rack 1.0 API (and enhancements) will be done after Ohmer Modules (in order to be more familiar with new v1.0 API).
+Thanks for your patience!

 # ![](doc/images/Logo_Ohmer.png)OhmerPrems (Premium module + free)